 Let the measurement rules guide you

-Measurement rules for all packaging types can be found in the global standard GDSN Package Measurement Rules.
+Measurement rules for all packaging types can be found in the global standard GS1 Package Measurement Rules.
 The parts describing measurement rules for packed consumer and non-consumer items are translated into Swedish in GDSNs mätregler för förpackningar.

 Suppliers can get assistance with quality assurance of trade item information in Validoo which is a service from GS1 Sweden.
 A quality assurance means that a data quality specialist help you check that trade item information and physical packaging match and comply with the measurement rules.